aarong/feedme-spec/README.md

 2. Take an MD5 hash of that text, encode it as a Base64 string, and transmit it to the client as the `FeedMd5` parameter of the `FeedAction` message.

-If the server transmits a feed data hash with an `FeedAction` message, the client should validate its post-delta copy of the feed data against it.
+If the server transmits a feed data hash with a `FeedAction` message, the client should validate its post-delta copy of the feed data against it.
 To do so, the client must:

 1. Generate a JSON encoding of the post-delta feed data object.
 Canonicalize the encoding by serializing object properties in lexicographical order and